Neighbourhoods and Housing

 Hi, will you be having any information sessions in a more structured format?
 I find the public house format isn't very useful.
 It tends to be loud, the information is not organized, you don't have an opportunity to hear other citizen's comments, and the city representatives don't really capture any feedback from the public.
 I would be interested in attending a structured presentation with opportunity for questions and comments.

-AngelaS asked about 1 month agoHi Angela
+AngelaS asked 2 months agoHi Angela

 Thanks for your question!The third session will be in a more structured format.
 The intent of the first two sessions on Neighbourhoods and Housing were undertaken as open houses in order to get as many conversations as possible going while enabling residents to move through the various stations and panels.